How Technology Is Changing Stroke Rehabilitation

 With Sensory Electrical Stimulation (SES), it is believed to enhance the neural plasticity and activate brain areas, helping with stroke rehabilitation.
 Studies show that providing SES to an impaired nervous system can prime the cortex ultimately leading to improve neuroplasticity, motor recovery and function.
 Using a Sensory Electrical Stimulation tool like the SaeboStim Micro is perfect for SES.

 Research suggests that sensory electrical stimulation (SES) can be an effective treatment strategy for improving sensory and motor function.
-By providing low-level stimulation, increased signals are delivered to the brain and can lead to improved function and cortical reorgainzation.
+By providing low-level stimulation, increased signals are delivered to the brain and can lead to improved function and cortical reorganization.

 Innovative Stroke Recovery Devices